Sunday gas price update: Best and worst deals in Jacksonville - NewsBreak

 |card

-The title of cheapest gas, meanwhile, goes to Casey's at 525 E Morton Ave.
-As of 04:43 PM, Tuesday, they had regular listed at $2.99 per gallon.
+The title of cheapest gas, meanwhile, goes to Shell at 1034 Richlands Hwy.
+As of 05:41 PM, Tuesday, they had regular listed at $2.8 per gallon.

 Comments / 0